Curve Editor: Value Graph

 Note

 Two curves are displayed in the Graph Editor.
-The solid curve represents the original movement created by the keyframes, while the dotted one represents the movement after the modifier has been applied.
+The solid curve represents the original movement created by the keyframes, while the dotted one represents the movement after the Modifier has been applied.